|EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

-An individual will be considered resident in Norway for tax purposes if any one of the following requirements is met.
+An individual will be considered resident in Norway for tax purposes if any one of the following requirements is met:

-The individual stays in Norway for more than 183 days in one or more periods during any 12-month period.
+1. The individual stays in Norway for more than 183 days in one or more periods during any 12-month period.
 Residency will take place from the income year for which the requirement is fulfilled.

-The individual stays for one or more periods in Norway for more than 270 days during any 36-month period.
+2. The individual stays for one or more periods in Norway for more than 270 days during any 36-month period.
 Residency will take place from the income year for which the requirement is fulfilled.

-|Employment income definition||In principle, all types of remuneration and benefits received by an employee for services rendered in Norway constitute taxable income, regardless of where paid.|
+|Employment income definition||In principle, any kind of remuneration and benefit received by an employee for services rendered in Norway constitute taxable income.|

 |Examples of tax exemption||Moving expenses from a foreign country to Norway when the move is initiated by employment in Norway.

 Special regulations apply for commuters.

-|Specific expatriate concession||A person moving to Norway may claim a special 10 percent standard deduction on income for the first two years’ tax assessments in Norway.
-The deduction is limited to NOK40,000 on gross income.
-In addition to the 10 percent standard deduction, a foreigner may claim deductions for membership expenses in the Norwegian Trade Union and in private Norwegian pension schemes.
+A person moving to Norway may claim a special 10 % standard deduction on income for the first two years’ tax assessments in Norway up until 2018.
+The deduction is limited to NOK 40,000 on gross income.
+However, instead of claiming the standard deduction, the person can choose to claim deduction for actual expenses.
+After 01.01.2019 this is limited to seafarers and shelf workers.

 |Tax returns||All individuals who are considered employees have to file a tax return by the end of April the year following the income year.
 A pre-filled return will be mailed to all taxpayers in the beginning of April.
 This return has to be checked, reviewed, and if necessary corrected by the taxpayer.
-The revised tax return has to be signed and returned to the tax authorities by 30 April .|
+The revised tax return has to be returned to the tax authorities by April 30th.|

-|Tax payments||Norway has a withholding tax system.
-The employer is obliged to withhold taxes in connection with payment of salary to the employee.
-The amount withheld is based on a tax card obtained by the employee from the local tax office.
-Withheld taxes have to be submitted to the tax collector on a bi-monthly basis.
 In June – October of the year following the income year, the individual will get his/her tax assessment.
 If the withheld amount is in excess of the tax assessed, the difference will be paid back to the individual, correspondingly if the assessed tax is in excess of the withheld amount, the balance has to be paid by the employee.
 Interest will be charged.